FlowFuse/website/peopleops/expenses.md

 [brex-receipts]: https://www.brex.com/support/how-do-i-attach-receipts-to-brex-transactions/

-Brex can also be used to create vendor cards that allow for reoccurring payment for a monthly subscription with a vendor.
+Brex can also be used to create vendor cards that allow for reoccuring payment for a montly subscription with a vendor.
-Contact the HR manager if you require a vendor card.
+Contact the peopleops manager if you require a vendor card.

 ### Reimbursement